-WE RECOMMEND READING THIS ARTICLE IN CONJUNCTION WITH OUR LEAFLET, ANTIDEPRESSANTS, WHICH YOU CAN FIND HERE.
+WE RECOMMEND READING THIS ARTICLE IN CONJUNCTION WITH OUR LEAFLET, ANTIDEPRESSANTS.

 Many people living with chronic pain are daunted by the prospect of long term or even permanent drug therapy.
 What are these drugs, are they safe and how do they work?
 Concerns such as these can stop people persevering with medicines that may offer a real, life-enhancing solution to their condition.
 Dr Mick Serpell explains how amitriptyline works and gives reassurance about the side effects that you might experience, especially in the early stages

 The aims in managing chronic pain are obviously to relieve or to reduce the pain as much as possible, but this is not always achieved to the level patients would wish.
 Just as important then, is to improve overall quality of life by improving physical function, sleep, mood and psychological function.
 There are four main approaches to pain management:

 1) physical therapy (physiotherapy, acupuncture, TENS (transcutaneous electrical nerve stimulation), etc.

 2) drug therapy

 3) regional analgesia (injection of drugs around nerves, joints or other tissues)

 Two types of pain